Jake-Rawls/virtual-AI-assistant/README.md

 <li>Commit and push your changes to your forked repository.</li>
 <li>Submit a pull request, clearly describing your changes and their purpose.</li>

-<h2>License:</h2>
+<h2>Thanks for stopping by!</h2>
-<p>Thank you for your interest in this project!
-If you have any questions or feedback, please feel free to contact me.</p>
+<p>If you have any questions or feedback, please feel free to contact me, or submit a PR with any additions.</p>
-<p>Feel free to modify and customize this template to fit your specific project's needs.
+<p>Also, feel free to modify and customize this template to fit your specific project's needs.
 You can add or remove sections as necessary.
 Remember to provide clear and concise instructions to help users understand and utilize your repository effectively.</p>